 The origins of National Day of Prayer date back to 1787 when Benjamin Franklin asked President George Washington to open each day with prayer and to realize that prayer is deeply intertwined in the fabric of the United States.
 It was not until February 1952 however, that Reverend Billy Graham petitioned support of Representative Percy Priest to observe a national day of prayer.
 On April 17, 1952, President Harry Truman signed a bill proclaiming National Day of Prayer, to encourage Americans to turn to God in prayer and meditation.
 National Prayer Day is celebrated every year on the first Thursday of May.

-Facts & quotes about National Day of Prayer
+Top 10 Facts for National Day of Prayer in 2026

 In the News and Trending in the US for National Day of Prayer